Anatta336/vue-quote-builder/Progress.md

 - Generate an email giving quote details to the customer.
 Will need to do research on generating (using Blade?) and sending emails from within Laravel.
 Estimate 3 hours.
 - Daily cron that emails out a summary of quotes.
 Will need research on creating cron jobs from Laravel.
 Estimate 3 hours.

+I added frontend support for listing all existing quotes.
+I added frontend support and backend routes for creating, editing, and deleting quotes.

 ## To Do